 What is a Portable RV Dump Tank?

-A portable RV dump tank sometimes referred to as a portable waste tank, camper waste tank, or RV tote tank, is a small tank that connects to your RV’s sewer connection, allowing you to dump the waste from your black or gray water holding tanks into the portable tank for dumping without having to move your rig.
+A portable RV dump tank (sometimes referred to as a portable waste tank, camper waste tank, or RV tote tank) is a small tank that connects to your RV’s sewer connection, allowing you to dump the waste from your black or gray water holding tanks into the portable tank for dumping without having to move your rig.

-One of the two most common ways in which campers might use a portable RV dump tank is if they’re all set up at a campground, but their site doesn’t have its own sewer hookup.
-Two choices here: You can pack up the rig and drive it over to the campground dump station to dump the tank and then head back to the campsite and set everything back up again, or you can release the contents of your rig’s waste tank(s) into a portable dump tank, and take just the portable tank over to the dump station to dump it without uprooting your whole RV.
+- You can release the contents of your rig’s waste tank(s) into a portable dump tank and take just the portable tank over to the dump station to dump it without uprooting your whole RV.
 (Keep in mind that you can’t dump the contents of your RV’s grey tank on the ground!)

 If your waste tanks fill up, you’ve got to pack up and drive to the nearest dump station (which could be many miles away from your site), UNLESS you have a portable RV dump tank.
 In this situation, you’d dump your black (and perhaps the gray tank as well, depending on the tank sizes involved), into your portable dump tank, making room in your rig’s onboard tanks for you to continue your fantastic boondocking experience.
 It’s like having your own portable septic tank for your RV!